 Deadline: April 1st

-The New Jersey Scottish Rite Freemasonry proudly presents the Winston E. Parker Memorial Scholarship for $6,000 each year to the sons and daughters of any Master Mason, either living or deceased.
-Applications are accepted from South Jersey, including Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Ocean, and Salem counties.
-Eligible applicants must also be attending accredited U.S. colleges with a 2.0 GPA or higher in majors for forestry, agriculture, horticulture, or medicine.
+The New Jersey Scottish Rite Freemasonry presents the Winston E. Parker Memorial Scholarship for $6,000 each year.
+It’s for the sons and daughters of any Master Mason, either living or deceased.
+Applications are accepted from South Jersey, including the counties of:

 Contact